aiobserver751/ai-video-transcribe/docs/docker_deployment_guide.md

         *   Specify the repository: `your_dockerhub_username/ai-video-transcribe`
         *   Specify the tag: `worker-latest` (or a specific commit SHA tag like `worker-a1b2c3d`).
         *   Configure necessary environment variables (e.g., Redis connection details, API keys needed by jobs).
 The worker service typically does not need an exposed HTTP port unless it has a health check endpoint.
-        *   Ensure `ENABLE_QUEUE_WORKERS` environment variable (or similar logic) is set to `true` for this service.
+        *   Ensure `ENABLE_QUEUE_WORKERS` environment variable is set to `true` for this service.
-        *   Set the "Run Command" or "Entrypoint" if DigitalOcean UI overrides the Dockerfile's `CMD`.
-However, usually, for Docker Hub images, the `CMD` from the Dockerfile is respected.
+        *   **Important:** The worker service will automatically run `tsx scripts/init-workers.ts` as defined in the Dockerfile CMD.
     *   Deploy/Update the service.

+## Key Changes from Previous Setup

+1. **No TypeScript Compilation:** The worker container no longer attempts to compile TypeScript to JavaScript, avoiding import extension conflicts.
+2. **Direct TypeScript Execution:** Uses `tsx` to run TypeScript files directly in production.
+3. **Simplified Build Process:** The `npm run build` command only builds the Next.js application, not worker scripts.
+4. **Source Code Copying:** The worker container copies all necessary source files instead of compiled JavaScript.

 This process allows for automated builds and image management via GitHub Actions and Docker Hub, while giving you control over the deployment timing and configuration on DigitalOcean.